Updated: 4 hours ago

 WARNING: NEVER open a frozen jar of hash or rosin.
 Always allow your water hash and rosin to warm-up before opening to prevent condensation from forming that can damage the hash.

 If the hash rosin crumbles with agitation, I'll carefully use my finger to compress the hash rosin down in the bottom of the jar, as the heat from my finger helps it to stick back together.
-After popping it back in the fridge for an hour or so, I'm able to use a thin metal dab tool to lightly scrape the top layer off for each dab.
-Just as a reminder, no matter what I've said, you should always allow all solventless concentrates to warm up before you dab them to prevent sizzling and burning from condensation.
+Then I use my tool to gather it around the edges and knead across the surface as explained here.
+Just as a reminder, no matter what I've said, you should always allow all solventless concentrates to warm up before you dab them to prevent sizzling from condensation.
 Sometimes with caked-rosin scraping the top layer off after compressing it will surprisingly cause some moisture to appear.
 Either way it is much easier to work with, especially to gauge the amount of each dab once its compressed.
 Below are examples of hash rosin I compressed in the jar.

 Below is a shot of some hash rosin that appeared to be buddered, but showed its soft center as I scraped a few dabs off the solidified shell that was forming.
 It had buttered up on me, but was a joy to play with as I formed and shaped it back into something of a hash rosin badder coin.
 Fast, light-tapping with my dab tool loosens the rosin up, especially Persys, and will often transform into a perfectly moist rosin badder.

 If my hash rosin reaches this 50/50 point of translucency like the papaya hash rosin below, I'll usually freeze that jar of hash rather than refrigerating it between uses to maintain this perfect consistency.